 After the birth

 Having a baby changes your body physically.
 It can also affect your emotional wellbeing.
-Knowing where to turn for help can be difficult.
+You can ask for help in different ways.

 You will also have a postnatal check with your GP at 6 to 8 weeks after birth.
 You can use this time to discuss any problems.